Adejumok/Covid_19-Analysis-in-R/README.md

 # COVID-19 Analysis in R

 This repository contains an analysis of COVID-19 data using R programming language.
-The analysis is based on the data obtained from the [Our World in Data](https://ourworldindata.org/) website.
 Analysis of covid-19 for countries and determining it effect on the economy and life span of victims.

 ## Data